Frequently Asked Questions

 04. If I mediate my case, will I be giving up any rights?

 No. In the Eastern District, both parties must agree to mediation and the Judge must refer a pro se case to be mediated through the EDNY Alternative Dispute Resolution Program.
-You are under no obligation to settle your case through mediation, and if your case does not settle, you will be able to continue litigating your case before a judge.
+You are under no obligation to settle your case through mediation, and if your case does not settle, you will continue your case before a judge.

 04. Is it possible to request a panel of arbitrators?